 5. What happens during the services?

 Typically we sing songs, have prayers, a Bible reading, talk and, sometimes, special presentations.
 We normally stand to sing songs and sit to pray and listen to the talk.
-Our songs are a mixture of traditional hymns and modern Christian songs played by a group.
+Our songs are a mixture of traditional hymns and modern Christian songs.